colebaty/auto-reporting/README.md

 As you're writing your report, you may want to refer to specific images/figures, but there's no way to be sure how it will be labeled (e.g. Figure 2.1) until the report is generated.

-By adding `\label{someLabel}` to the alt-text part of the embed link -- that is, the text between the square brackets -- you can refer back to that figure in the text of the report with `label{someLabel}`, and Pandoc will take care of the rest.
+By adding `\label{someLabel}` to the alt-text part of the embed link -- that is, the text between the square brackets -- you can refer back to that figure in the text of the report with `ref{someLabel}`, and Pandoc will take care of the rest.

 For example, suppose your markdown notes contain the following embed link: